CLi-hub1/LLMs-impact-on-OD/README.md

 # LLMs-impact-on-OD
-Quantifying the Impact of Large Language Models on Collective Opinion Dynamics.
+Modeling the Impact of Large Language Models on Opinion Dynamics: A Simulation-Based Study.